cognusion/go-prw/README.md

 }

 ```
-PluggableResponseWriter is a ResponseWriter and a CloseNotifier that provides
+PluggableResponseWriter is a ResponseWriter that provides
 reusability and resiliency, optimized for handler chains where multiple
 middlewares may want to modify the response